muratk5n/thirdwave/en/README.md

 UNSC permanent members are basically the victors of WWII; from long-time ago.
 A more inclusive org with major teeth is needed.
-The new org should also decide on on a majority vote basis.
+The new org should also decide on a majority vote basis.
 If you piss off more than half the countries, it should mean something.

 "Why does membership in UNSC and G7 matter in world matters?'